Sundance Vacations Best Places to Golf

 The rolling terrain and native vegetation of this once thriving indigo and rice plantation give a great setting for golf.
 The course also boasts an 18-acre practice facility, which is home to the The Steve Dresser Golf Academy.

-Designed by hall of fame player Davis Love III, Barefoot Resort gets ranked No. 85 on Golf Magazine’s Top 100 Courses You Can Play.
+The Love Course at Barefoot Resort is a traditional course with a Lowcountry character and incorporates Davis Love III’s Carolina golfing experiences in the design.
 The turtleback greens and chipping areas, along with re-created plantation house along five holes on the front nine and wide open fairways make for a memorable game.

 This visually striking course features course generous landing areas and greens complexes.
 The Love Course is a Par 72 and plays over 7,000 yards, and will challenge a good player, but still provide enjoyment for the average player.